 First, let me say that there are ways to sort of “cheat” at lowering bounce rate.
-By that, I mean it’s quite possible and pretty common to lower bounce rate, but not move the needle on metrics that actually matter like purchase conversions (or maybe even lower that metric).
+I mean, it’s quite possible (and pretty common) to lower bounce rates but not move the needle on metrics that actually matter, like conversions or purchases.

 For instance, say you have a landing page with a form above the fold and a simple submit option.
 Something like this:

 Forgive the poor design, but imagine for a second that this website, instead, removed the “contact us” bar.
 Now, imagine the only option on the homepage is to click to the next page to find the form submit option.